-A. Whenever any representative of the Association or any teacher aide, substitute or secretary is required by the Board or its agent to participate during working hours in negotiations, grievance proceedings, conferences, or meetings, he/she shall suffer no loss in pay or benefits.
+A. Whenever any representative of the Association or any teacher is required by the Board or its agent to participate during working hours in negotiations, grievance proceedings, conferences, or meetings, he/she shall suffer no loss in pay or benefits.

 B. The Association and its representatives may have the right to use school buildings at all reasonable hours for meetings.
 Permission of the Superintendent or his/her designee shall be required.
 Such permission shall not be withheld unreasonably.

-E. The Board agrees to deduct from the salary of each teacher aide, substitute or secretary from whom it receives a written authorization to do so, one-tenth (1/10) of the required amount of fees for the payment of Association dues each month, in accordance with the law.
+E. The Board agrees to deduct from the salary of each teacher from whom it receives a written authorization to do so, one-tenth (1/10) of the required amount of fees for the payment of Association dues each month, in accordance with the law.